dajmera-24/Superpermutation-Algorithm/README.md

 This repository contains the Java implementation of my O(n) space algorithm for constructing superpermutations, significantly improving upon previous O(n!) space methods (with some runtime improvements as well).

+This algorithm outputs a .txt file containing the entire sequence.

 This approach allowed me to generate the n = 14 superpermutation (93.9 billion characters) in ~15 minutes on a personal computer.